cylaris/dotMAM2access/README.md

 The script is responsible for executing the `.MAM` file.
 This is a custom implementation.
 In case of real victim, this is not required and `.MAM` file will work automatically.

+In our case `mamexec.py` will read the `.MAM` file as we have to point to script to it, finds out the domains and then simply opens the default web browser to open the URL/Domain embedded within the `.MAM` file.

 ![](./snaps/mamexec.png)

 ## Thoughts